Weakly Supervised Disentangled Generative Causal Representation Learning: Causal disentanglement learning

-Another issue of the model is the latent dimension, to handle which we propose the so-called composite prior.
-Suppose there are $m$ generative factors that we are interested to disentangle, e.g., all the semantic concepts related to some field, where $m$ tends to be smaller than the total number of generative factors.
-If we set the latent dimension $k=m$, the BGM will lose enough capacity to generate or reconstruct the data.
-Hence we propose to set $k>m$ and use a prior that is a composition of a causal model for the first $m$ dimensions and another distribution for the other $k-m$ dimensions, like a standard Gaussian.
+Another issue of the model is how to set the latent dimension $k$ of the generative model, to handle which we propose the so-called composite prior.
+Recall that $m$ is the number of generative factors that we are interested to disentangle, for example, all the semantic concepts related to some filed, where $m$ tends to be smaller than the total number $M$ of generative factors.
+The latent dimension $k$ should be no less than $M$ to allow a sufficient degree of freedom in order to generate or reconstruct data well.
+Since $M$ is generally unknown in reality, we set a sufficiently large $k$, at least larger than $m$ which is a trivial lower bound of $M$.